Undergraduate Department of History

 IDS 2376.
 Who Do The British Think They Are?
 (3).
 This course explores the construction and use of the varied notions of national identity and Britishness in modern Britain.
 Students attempt to understand something of the contested terrain of citizenship and national identity in contemporary Britain by analyzing aspects of identity such as gender, race, class, religion, ethnicity.

 IDS 2411.
-The Italian Mafia: From Corleone to the Globalized World (3).
+The Italian Mafia from Corleone to the Globalized World (3).
 This course takes a multidisciplinary approach, considering the historical determinants of the mafia as presented by the current literature.
 A major focus is the identification of the root causes of the mafia and the political, social, historical factors that made possible its genesis and development.

 IDS 2413.
 Fight the Power: Protesting with Song in America: 20th Century versus 21st Century (3).
 This course uses the historical method to discuss major protest movements of the 20th and 21st centuries in United States and delves into the question of how protest through song has changed during the 20th century and how it is used today.